-Known for her social impact campaigns for clients like SheaMoisture and Vaseline, New York City- and Southern California-based freelance art director Sonja Johnson (BFA 11 Film, BFA 14 Advertising) was just 6 years old when she made her first film.
+Known for her social impact campaigns for clients like SheaMoisture and Vaseline, freelance art director Sonja Johnson (BFA 11 Film, BFA 14 Advertising), currently based in both New York City and Southern California, was just 6 years old when she made her first film.

 Women and women of color in the room means women running the conversation, so tropes of women stop existing as much.
 Instead, you think, ‘I want to do that.
 I want to be that.’Sonja Johnson

 While visiting the California Museum of Photography in Riverside, which her graphic designer father helped establish, she found 19th-century photographer Eadweard Muybridge’s zoetrope.
 A docent nearby asked her if she wanted to make one.
-She did, and so on a long strip of paper Johnson drew a stick figure frame by frame.
-The docent put the strip on a spindle, spun it, and suddenly Johnson’s character walked.
+She did, and on a long strip of paper drew a stick figure frame by frame.
+The docent put the strip on a spindle and spun it, and suddenly Johnson’s character walked.

 “He told me, ‘Now you’re a director, and I expect great things from you,’” says Johnson, sitting at an indoor table—light streaming in through skylight windows—at Café Medi at the Hotel Rivington in New York City’s Lower East Side.
 “I thought, ‘Oh!
 I’ve been given a title.
 What am I going to do?’”